Your Professional Practice

 Teaching is a dynamic and challenging profession.
 Teachers have a professional obligation to develop and maintain professional relationships with a diverse range of learners, communicate with parents and whānau, act ethically, promote positive values and maintain and raise professional standards.

 Ongoing professional learning and development (PLD) is central to providing high quality teaching and learning.
-The Education Council has run workshops on the core standards for the teaching profession: the Code of Ethics for Certificated Teachers, the Practising Teacher Criteria and the Guidelines for Induction and Mentoring and Mentor Teachers.
+The Education Council has run workshops on the core standards for the teaching profession: the Code of Professional Responsibility and Standards for the Teaching Profession and the Guidelines for Induction and Mentoring and Mentor Teachers.

 As a teacher you will also need to become familiar with Tātaiako: Cultural Competencies for Teachers of Māori Learners.
 Teachers in Māori medium settings will find the following research and resouces useful.